MLH/Pieces-GHW-AI-ML-Week-Challenges/readme.md

 # Welcome to the Pieces GHW AI/ML Week Challenge Page!

 Hello hackers!
-Pieces is an on-device AI coding assistant that boosts developer productivity. <br><br>
+Pieces is an on-device AI workflow assistant that boosts developer productivity. <br><br>
 Pieces allows you to streamline complex development tasks so you can get things done more efficiently!

 ## Getting Help